Manikranth/Notes/Network/Networking.md

 **Whta is PKI**
-It's a two key asymmetric crypto system, it's a framework that will help IP systems have a high level information confidentialities true, strong data encryption, which provides high level of confidence, through digital signatures, and digital certificates.
+It's a two key Asymmetric-cryptography system, it's a framework that will help IP systems have a high level information confidentialities true, strong data encryption, which provides high level of confidence, through digital signatures, and digital certificates.

 It's a 2 key for security system which involves in:
  - Private key